Bey & Associates – Atlanta Office Address

 When Can I File a Personal Injury Claim?

 By Georgia law, victims of negligence only have so long to file an injury claim.
-This period is the statute of limitations.
-Depending on how you were harmed, your statute of limitations will be a period of one to three years.
+This period is known as the statute of limitations.
+Depending on how you were harmed, your statute of limitations will generally be a period of one to three years.
 If you fail to file within this time, you will usually be unable to do so.

 - Negligence occurred.
 Negligence is a failure to use reasonable care when making decisions.
 This results in damage or injury to another.
 If a property owner, for example, fails to make their premises safe for visitors, they may be negligent.
 This is true if a visitor gets injured when invited on the property.
 If a driver causes a collision while texting and driving, then they exhibited negligent driving behavior.